alchermd/toyrobot/notes/006-improvements.md

 The solution that I chose is to implement a `reset` method on the `Board` class that does what its name implies: reset the board state back to empty.
 I then call this reset method before placing a robot.

+## Handle invalid placements

+The `PLACE` command doesn't take into account the board size, so a placement of `9,9,N` will be deemed valid.
+A simple check in the `place` method could work, but I decided to also raise an `InvalidPlacementException` that will be handled by the client class to make it more robust.

 ## Implement a proper game loop

+The game is good as is in terms of spec compliance as it can ingest a stream of commands and produce the necessary output.
+I decided it's worth implementing the final script as an interactive terminal.
+For this to work, I need to augment the existing testcases and implement a new `EXIT` command.
+This essentially allows my existing testcases to not be stuck in an infinite loop as we're now waiting for an EOF or a KeyboardInterrupt to terminate the terminal.

+## HELP command

+To round it up, I decided to implement a `HELP` command that displays all the supported commands.